 /ʃːad/ | flour |

 Gemination also occurs at morpheme boundaries in several cases.
-When the plural suffix [tʰə] is added to nouns that end in [t], [d], or a sonorant (nasals liquids and glides), it geminates and appears as [t:ə].
+When the plural suffix [tə] is added to nouns that end in a sonorant (nasals, liquids, and glides) and involve vowel change in pluralization, the suffix appears as [t:ə].
 Additionally, some preverbs cause initial consonants in verb stems to geminate (Abaev 1964; Erschler 2018).

 Singular | Plural |